Bubutotti/blender-isolate-light/README.md

 # blender-isolate-light
-A Blender addon to toggle visibility of all lights but the active one.
+A Blender addon to toggle the visibility of unselected lights.

 # Installation
 Go to **Edit > Preferences**.
-At the addons tab click Install, select **isolate-light.py** and enable the addon.
+In the addons tab click Install, select **isolate-light.py** and enable the addon.

 # Usage
-With an active light, select **Object > Isolate Light**.
+With the lights to isolate selected, go to **Object > Isolate Light**.
 A default hotkey is yet to be added.